BigDataWUR/AgML-CY-Bench/data_preparation/DATA-CARD-TEMPLATE.md

 ## Short description

 ## Link
-Include the paper link and citation if the data is documented in a paper.
+Include the link to the data website and paper (if there is one).

 ## Publisher